cnr-ibf-pa/hbp-bsp-issues/.github/ISSUE_TEMPLATE/new-use-case.md

 ---
 name: New Use Case
-about: Template to describe a new use case.
+about: To describe a new use case.

 ---